lebe-dev/mr-janitor/README.md

 }
 ```

-### 2. Directory item - File items count at least as in previous item
+### 2. Directory item - File items quantity at least as in previous item

-Current directory item contains files amount at least as in previous directory.
+Current directory item contains files quantity at least as in previous directory.

 How to enable:

 ```
 item-validation {
-    qty-at-least-as-previous-valid = true
+    files-qty-at-least-as-in-previous = true
 }
 ```

 ### 3. File item - Size should be at least as for previous file item

 How to enable: